A lake house escape is the kind of getaway that never goes out of style.

 On the flip side, purchasing a home set back from the lake can lower your upfront investment — and you may even save on additional costs that lakefront homes tend to require (like flood insurance, and maintenance repairs for weather-related wear and tear).

-Regardless of which direction you go, our team says you should amp up the interior design and prioritize great amenities to give lake-loving travelers a reason to book your home over another.
+Regardless of which direction you go, our team says you should amp up the interior design and prioritize the amenities guests book most to give lake-loving travelers a reason to book your home over another.

 The kind of lake house you buy doesn’t just come down to whether it’s lakefront or not.
 Think about the property type that’ll best suit your goals and markets of choice.